 How Much Earnest Money is Required on a Real Estate Contract?
 Answer: NONE!
 (See Below)

-If you’re dealing with the right motivated sellers, then they’re not going to ask for an earnest money deposit in most cases.
+If you’re dealing with the right motivated sellers, they won’t ask for an earnest money deposit.
 By the “right” sellers, I’m talking about MOTIVATED sellers, the ones that NEED to sell their house.

-The instances where I’ve seen sellers ask for earnest money is usually either when the sellers are of a more sophisticated nature (usually higher-priced houses), or when they consult with their attorney, and the attorney advises them to ask for Earnest Money.
+The instances when sellers ask for earnest money is usually either when the sellers are of a more sophisticated nature (usually higher-priced houses), or when they consult with their attorney.

-In most of the 50 United States, and Earnest money deposit is NOT required on a Real Estate Purchase and Sale Agreement.
+In ALL 50 United States, Earnest money deposit is NOT required on a Real Estate Purchase and Sale Agreement.
 The promise to buy is the consideration that’s required to make the contract enforceable.
 To avoid the topic, you can completely removed the Earnest Money line item from your contract.
 The seller doesn’t see it, and therefore they don’t ask for it.
 Brilliant!!

-In the event you get one of these sellers that insists on an Earnest Money Deposit, and you want to remain RISK FREE, there are a few things that you can do.
+In the event you get one of these sellers that insists on an Earnest Money Deposit, you want to remain RISK FREE.
+There are a few things that you can do.

 - Write into your offer that the EMD is due within 7 days after acceptance.
-This could buy you some time to see if you can get a buyer for your contract (assignee) within that time frame who can put up the money.
+This could buy you some time.
+See if you can get a buyer for your contract (assignee) within that time frame who can put up the money.
 If you don’t get any takers within 7 days, you can cancel the whole deal.
-This isn’t the best practice, but an option.

 - Tell the Seller that Since you Close so fast, you typically don’t put up Earnest Money Deposits.